CrisWang6/CrisWang6.github.io/src/content/work/full-body-pose-collection.md

 ## Overview

 I built an end-to-end research platform for egocentric full-body pose recovery, spanning wearable hardware, synchronized multi-camera capture, external 3D human reconstruction, fisheye projection and optimization, and model training based on EgoRear and EgoPoseFormer.
-I also engineered the codebase and organized the project for open-source release on GitHub.

 ## End-to-end pipeline

 1. Design and calibrate the headband and wristband capture hardware.
 2. Record synchronized six- and nine-camera fisheye video together with head and wrist IMU streams.
-3. Recover high-quality external 2D and 3D human pose ground truth from multi-view observations.
+3. Recover high-quality external 2D and 3D human pose as ground truth from multi-view observations.
 4. Transform and project the reconstructed pose into the head-mounted fisheye camera coordinate system.
 5. Process aligned real-world sequences and train egocentric pose models in the EgoRear and EgoPoseFormer frameworks.

 ## Mechanical design

-I iterated the headband and wristband through six hardware generations.
+I iterated the headband and wristband through hardware generations.
 The mechanical interfaces constrain each camera, fiducial tag, and motion-capture rigid body in a stable geometric chain, making the wearable setup repeatable across calibration and recording sessions.

 <figure class="project-media project-media--compact">
   <img src="/projects/full-body-pose/wristband-hardware.jpg" alt="Wearable wristband prototype with multiple fiducial markers and an inward-facing camera" />